 7. Where you live.

-Omit your civic address at the top of resume.
 It’s highly unlikely any employer is going to be sending you anything by mail and it could introduce the risk of economic profiling or an assumption about the length of your commute.
-It does make sense, though, to include your city and province (or state).
-You should also include your preferred email address, cell number and LinkedIn page.
+All you need is your name, email, cell number, and link to your LinkedIn profile.

 8. Political or religious affiliation.

-Unless you are applying for a job within a political or religious organization, avoid referencing any involvement you might have with these organizations.
+Unless you are applying for a job within a political or religious organization, avoid mentioning any involvement you might have with these organizations.

 9. Reason why you left previous jobs.

-This will inevitably come up during the interview and you should be prepared to discuss it then.
+This will come up during the interview and you can discuss it then.
 If you’re forced to fill in this blank in an online portal, simply list “career advancement” as the reason, unless it was a contract in which case list “contract only.”

 10. Salary history.

-Any discussion about salary is best left until later in the hiring process, usually after you have interviewed at least once with the employer.
-Salary is very much a process of negotiation and revealing your salary history too early could put you at a disadvantage in the negotiation process.
+Any salary discussion is best left until later in the hiring process.
+Salary is a process of negotiation and revealing your salary history too early could put you at a disadvantage.

-Providing references in advance means that the employer could call one of your references before you even know if you want the job.
+Providing references in advance means that the employer could call one before you even know if you want the job.
 This could be embarrassing especially if your references are connected with your current employer.
-If an employer is interested in you, they will ask for references later.
 You can even leave out the standard line “References provided upon request.”
 Everyone knows that already and saying it is just a waste of space.

 12. Lies, exaggerations and embellishments.